marsskom/magento-module-template/docs/usage.md

 code_owner = ""
 ```

-If you need this file, therefor copy `project.ini.example` to `project.ini` (or set name that you prefer).
+If you need this file, therefore copy `project.ini.example` to `project.ini` (or set name that you prefer).

 Now you can fill any values and use this file [as parameter in script](#set-up-settings-file).